 Step One: Brainstorm ideas using a mindmap.
 Start with a topic in the center that relates to — and would help develop conversations around — your #1 business goal.

 Ask yourself the question:

 What does my potential customer want to know about this topic?
 What kind of answers might they be searching for online?

 From there, come up with at least five different sub-topics, and drill down even further to find three or four smaller ideas for each of those.

 An example of how this might look if your #1 goal for the next three months were to get new travel-related copy writing clients (and you hadn’t yet developed any content around this):

 NOTE: The mindmap is a great tool for brainstorming because it allows you to capture ideas without being too linear.
 Especially if you can put this up on a wall (whiteboard or easel pad) where you can see it for a few days and work on it as inspiration hits.

-My direction to them was to give this process a couple of days.
-To not try to do this all in one sitting.
+Give this process a couple of days.
+Try not to do this all in one sitting.

-Once they had a bevy of ideas, the next step was to take an inventory of currently existing content.
+Once you have a bevy of ideas, the next step is to take an inventory of currently existing content.

-Had they already written a blog post that addressed one of their topic ideas?
+Have you already written a blog post that addresses one of your topic ideas?
 If so, now would be the perfect time to repurpose that into a slideshow or perhaps an audio file.